JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/postfix-completion/index.md

     **Postfix Completion** lets you transform an expression into another one , based on the postfix you specify after the dot, the current context, and the expression type.

     For example, you can turn a bool expression into an if statement, or create a pointer to an expression.
-If anything goes not as planned, everything can be reverted via simple _Ctrl + Z_ on Windows/Linux or _⌘ + Z_ on macOS.
+If anything goes not as planned, everything can be reverted via simple _Ctrl + Z on Windows/Linux_ or _⌘ + Z on macOS_.

     **How to use:**